DashboardCode/BsMultiSelect/README.md

 * `badge` class - selected items, each item contains BS4 `close` button

-* `custom-checkbox` class - each dropdown item contains BS4 checkbox
+* `custom-control-input` class - each dropdown item contains BS4 custom checkboxes

-This plugin doesn't aim to bring its own styles.
-It was a clear design goal but unfortunatly, if you do not use SCSS, or manually adjusted CSS, this can be achived only with some exceptions.
-Not all bootstrap styles varibales can be accessed from a plugin as classes, therefore we need to setup them in javascript (default useCssPatch mode).
+It was a clear design goal to do not bring own external css but unfortunatly, if you do not use SCSS, this can be achived only for limited number of themes.
+Not all bootstrap styles varibales can be accessed from a plugin as classes, or CSS-variables therefore we need to setup them in javascript (default useCssPatch mode).
 Some of those variables are:

 * $input-height - we need it for DIV `form-control`'s min-height; default value is "calc(2.25rem + 2px)",